nhsbsa/nhsbsa-digital-playbook/src/design/design-tools-resources.md

 Service Assessments can often seem daunting, but it's important to stress that an assessment is a team effort and is not just your responsibility.
 The panel are not there to catch you out.
 They’re there to offer a peer review of the work you’ve done and help you understand anything that you can potentially change or improve.

-To help project teams prepare for Service Assessments, the NHS BSA has a [Service Assessment community](https://teams.microsoft.com/l/channel/19%3a9d236843d94d4589bf2dda569cb29980%40thread.tacv2/Service%2520Assessments?groupId=901d4e4d-5a07-4d45-b5b1-adfd4c6b6d86&tenantId=cf6d0482-86b1-4f88-8c0c-3b4de4cb402c) which is built up of various disciplines e.g. Delivery Managers, User Researchers, Designers, Developers, Testers etc...
+To help project teams prepare for Service Assessments, the NHSBSA has a [Service Assessment community](https://teams.microsoft.com/l/channel/19%3a9d236843d94d4589bf2dda569cb29980%40thread.tacv2/Service%2520Assessments?groupId=901d4e4d-5a07-4d45-b5b1-adfd4c6b6d86&tenantId=cf6d0482-86b1-4f88-8c0c-3b4de4cb402c) which is built up of various disciplines e.g. Delivery Managers, User Researchers, Designers, Developers, Testers etc...

 The Service Assessment community not only helps to perform 'mock' assessments, but they can also perform ad-hoc reviews against the service standard when requested.
 These 'mock' assessments help project teams prepare for their real assessment by providing advice and guidance in a less formal setting.